1. What is Important in Choosing a Teacher?

 - $90 for 60 minutes

-- Click here to learn more about lessons.
+- Click here to learn about discounted bundled rates.

 All Online Purchases are tracked with Order Numbers.
 If you are gifting lessons to someone, simply give them the Order Number.
 The studio can set up lessons times with them directly.
 Alternatively, you or the person who is receiving the lessons can call the studio at 1.778.892.1234 or e-mail the studio (email@example.com) and we will then provide available time options for lessons.
 The studio always does it's best to accommodate client schedules.